Waitlist registration is no longer available for the May 8 and June 5 SAT test dates.

 - The test center coordinator decides who is admitted to the test center on test day.
 Those decisions are final.

 - You must present an acceptable photo ID from the country in which you’re testing.
 Foreign passports, foreign national IDs, or IDs from foreign schools will not be accepted.
-The only exception to this policy is a U.S. Department of Defense (DoD) Civilian Access Card (CAC), which may be used instead of a photo ID from the country in which you're testing.
+The only exception to this policy is a U.S. Department of Defense (DoD) Common Access Card (CAC), which may be used instead of a photo ID from the country in which you're testing.

 - You must bring your printed waitlist ticket and any extra documentation for your testing situation (such as your Eligibility Approval Letter).

 - You can request waitlist status from the last registration deadline up until five days before test day.